FranciscoGutierrez/FancyRecommenderSystem/README.md

-# GraphRecommenderSystem
+# FancyRecommenderSystem
-A Fancy Graph Recommender Engine with Python
+A Fancy Recommender Engine with Python